harshinig200409-code/Amazon-Prime-Dashboard/README.md

 - Movies make up the majority of total content.
 - The United States leads in content production.

-### Recommendations

--Increase investment in high-performing genres such as Drama and Comedy to maximize audience engagement.
--Expand TV Show production to improve long-term viewer retention.
--Diversify content production across more countries to strengthen global presence.
--Use historical content growth trends to guide future content acquisition strategies.

-### Limitations
--The dataset reflects content availability only up to mid-2021.
--Missing values in certain fields may impact analysis accuracy.
--Viewer engagement metrics such as watch time and user ratings were not available.
--The analysis is based solely on structured data and excludes external market factors.

 ###  Skills Demonstrated
  1.Data Cleaning
  2.Data Modeling